replicatedhq/help-center/content/docs/getting-started/choosing-a-scheduler.md

 {{< linked_headline "Replicated Scheduler" >}}

-The Replicated scheduler is a mature container orchestration runtime that supports Docker 1.7.1 and newer.
+The Replicated scheduler is a mature container orchestration runtime that supports Docker {{< docker_version_minimum >}} and newer.
 It's actively deployed in many large enterprises and supports all of the features of Replicated.
 If supporting Docker versions older than 1.13.1 or supporting a one-line installation option is important, the Replicated scheduler is the best choice.

 {{< linked_headline "Docker Swarm" >}}